 Nestled among fruit trees and vegetable gardens are 12 independent single bedroom cottages.
 Each cottage has one bedroom, a small dressing area and a private sit out.
 The bathrooms have solar water heaters for running hot/cold water supply for bucket baths.

 The cottages are spread out on five levels.
 The ones on the lower levels offer a higher degree of seclusion and privacy.
 The cottages on the upper levels are closer to the common areas.
 If you like being around people or if you want to walk less to reach the common areas please ask for cottages on the upper levels.

 The community areas comprise of a dining hall, a bonfire space and other comfortable spots for socialising.
 The meals are served buffet-style and there are no regimented meal times so our guests can enjoy their holiday sans any deadlines.

 A lot of the food is grown on our farm and is free of chemicals.
 We use processed food items sparingly in our kitchen.
 Almost all the food is prepared from scratch and is home cooked.
 Our breads, cookies and cakes are all freshly baked, our preserves are made from fruit plucked from our own orchard.
-The cuisine is primarily north Indian but with diverse regional dishes finding a place on the table.
+The cuisine is primarily north Indian but a variety of regional dishes from other parts of India also find a place on the table.
 We love to prepare our local Kumouni khaana for our guests, so please ask for these dishes if you like to try different kinds of food.